 - 12. With your dominant hand, use a dart like technique to pierce the skin at a 90-degree angle. - 13.
 With the needle inserted to the hub, slowly and smoothly inject the full contents form the syringe. - 14.
-Continue to depress the plunger while the needle is still positioned in the patient's muscle to activate the VanishPoint[®] automatic needle retraction mechanism. - 15.
-Immediately discard the needle in a sharps container. - 16.
-After removing the needle, consider applying gentle pressure to the injection site with a sterile dressing do NOT rub the injection site. - 17.
-Consider using a dressing if leakage is identified.
+With the needle still positioned in the patient's muscle continue to depress the plunger to activate the VanishPoint® automatic needle retraction mechanism. - Immediately discard the needle in a sharps container. - After retracting the needle, consider applying gentle pressure to the injection site with a sterile dressing - do NOT rub the injection site. - 17.
+Consider using a dressing if leakage at the injection site is identified.